 Stairs and swimming pools are safety hazards for Bulldogs.
 Bulldogs may enjoy wading in water, but should not be allowed to be in water that is above their bellies and must be supervised at all times.

-Health of the English Bulldog
+Personality of the English Bulldog

 Bulldogs have many potential health concerns that crop up in their life, which spans about eight to ten years.
 Potential health issues include: